 Under certain circumstances, a student may be placed on an involuntary leave of absence.
 An involuntary leave of absence is not a disciplinary sanction.
 However, an incident that gives rise to a leave of absence, whether voluntary or involuntary, may subsequently be the basis for disciplinary action.
-A student who prefers to take a voluntary leave of absence for medical reasons rather than to be placed on an involuntary leave of absence for medical reasons is ordinarily allowed to do so.
+A student who prefers to take a voluntary leave of absence for medical reasons rather than to be placed on an involuntary leave of absence for medical reasons rather than to be placed on an involuntary leave of absence for medical reasons is ordinarily allowed to do so.
 Transcripts do not distinguish between voluntary and involuntary leaves of absence.